namalkanti/obstruction-removal-frozen/README.md

 # Obstruction Removal

-This is an implementation of this [repo](https://github.com/alex04072000/ObstructionRemoval).
+This is a simplified implementation of this [repo](https://github.com/alex04072000/ObstructionRemoval).
 The main repo requires online optimiziation for the reflection removal and so the model is left unfrozen.
 This makes it difficult to set up.
 This repo uses a frozen version of the obstruction removal model(which